 Type A: Rope for use in caving, rescue or as a safety line in work at height.
-In the latter case, the rope is used to access and leave the work area, in combination with other equipment, or to carry out live work or work suspended from the rope.
+In the latter case, the rope is used to access and leave the work area, in combination with other equipment, or to carry out work with a taut rope or when suspended from the rope.

 Type B: rope with a lower performance level than type A ropes.
 During use, greater attention should be paid to protecting against the effects of abrasion, cuts and normal wear and tear, and to reducing the possibility of falling.

 MM:YYY: Year/month of manufacture, used as a traceability number.

 ID XXXXXXX: Product identification number